Angeldahal/bank_modern_app/README.md

 # Modern Bank App
-A banking ui app with next generation payment method.
+A banking ui with next generation payment method.

 ## Development
 To run the react app locally, run: